ayush827127/GayaCollege/README.md

 # GayaCollege
-This app is desgined for lentertainment purpose only.
+This app is desgined for entertainment purpose only.